openstack/rally/doc/specs/in-progress/hook_section.rst

 ----------

 - Implement new section in task config
-- Add example of hook plugin
+- Add example of hook plugin that runs specified command as subprocess
+- Add trigger plugins for iterations
+- Add trigger plugins for time
 - Add hooks results into HTML report

 Dependencies